vovapasko/dmc-front/techdoc.md

 ## Dependencies

 Let's talk about every dependency in the project.
 So open `package.json` and take a look at **dependencies** section.
 Here we see a lot of angular/* and fullcalendar/* dependecies they are very important but not interesting.
+Interesting dependencies looks like that:

 - ng-bootstrap/ng-bootstrap